-'Asset Protection' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Asset Protection' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Asset Protection and planning refers to strategies and practices for protecting personal wealth.
 It happens through deliberate and involved planning processes that safeguard individuals’ assets from the potential claims of any creditors.
 Both businesses and individuals alike can employ these specific techniques to reduce the ability of creditors to seize personal or business property within the legal boundaries of creditor debtor law.